diku-dk/futhark-vscode/README.md

 ### Junk argument: lsp

-The Futhark Language Server hasn't been merged yet (it's coming soon), so the `futhark lsp` command is not recognized, you will need to manually install a different version of futhark:
+The Futhark Language Server will be available in the next release of futhark, so the `futhark lsp` command may not be recognized in your current version, you will need to install futhark via [compiling from source](https://futhark.readthedocs.io/en/stable/installation.html#compiling-from-source).

-1. Clone futhark from [lsp2022](https://github.com/diku-dk/futhark/tree/lsp2022) branch
-2. Compile from source following the [instruction](https://futhark.readthedocs.io/en/stable/installation.html#compiling-from-source)
-3. Install the compiled binary in $PATH